Manny27nyc/platform-management-docs/content/en/docs/Getting started/_index.md

 ## Try it out

 Can your users test their installation, for example by running a commmand or deploying a Hello World example?

+April 5, 2021
+Testing the date by making a change to the file, but not updating the front matter.